-This policy applies to the approved provider, persons with management or control, nominated supervisor, persons in day-to-day charge, early childhood teachers, educators, staff, students, volunteers, parents/guardians, children and others attending the programs and activities of Leslie Moorhead Pre-School Centre Inc., including during offsite excursions and activities.
+This policy applies to the approved provider, persons with management or control, nominated supervisor, persons in day-to-day charge, early childhood teachers, educators, staff, students, volunteers, parents/guardians, children and others attending the programs and activities of Leslie Moorhead Pre-School Centre Inc, including during offsite excursions and activities.

-RESPONSIBILITIES Approved provider and persons with management or control Nominated supervisor and persons in day-to-day charge Early childhood teacher, educators and all other staff Parents/guardians Contractors, volunteers and students R indicates legislation requirement, and sl hould no t be dele eted I Ensuring that obligations under the Education and Care Services National Law and National Regulations are met R R Ö Ö Ensuring that the Child Safe Environment and Wellbeing policy and procedures are implemented, the appropriate risk assessments and action plans are completed, and all identified actions are taken to minimise the risks to children's health and safety (also known as a risk minimisation plan) R R Ö Ö Taking reasonable steps to ensure that nominated supervisors, ECT's/educators and staff follow the Child Safe Environment and Wellbeing policy and procedures R Ensuring the learning environment provided considers appropriate child groupings, sufficient space, and includes carefully chosen and well-maintained resources and equipment ( Regulations 103 ) (refer to Injury Trauma and Illness Policy) R R Ö Ö Creating a culturally safe environment for Aboriginal children R R R R Ensuring public commitment to the cultural safety of Aboriginal children is available and displayed for public access (refer to Attachment 5) R Ö Supporting and encouraging a child's ability to express their culture and enjoy their cultural rights R Ö Ö Ö Understanding children's diverse circumstances, and providing support and responding to those who are vulnerable R Ö Ö Implement risk assessments of the service environment, equipment and online environment (refer to eSafety policy) to ensure risks to safety, health and wellbeing are minimised (National Law: Sections 167) (refer to Occupational Health and Safety and Injury Trauma and Illness Policy) R R Ö Ö
+students with management or control Approved provider and persons persons in day-to-day charge Nominated supervisor and educators and all other staff Early childhood teacher, Parents/guardians Contractors, volunteers and RESPONSIBILITIES R indicates legislation requirement, and should not be deleted Ensuring that obligations under the Education and Care $\sqrt{}$ R R $\sqrt{}$ Services National Law and National Regulations are met 2.
+Ensuring that the Child Safe Environment and Wellbeing policy and procedures are implemented, the appropriate risk assessments and action plans are completed, and all R R identified actions are taken to minimise the risks to children's health and safety (also known as a risk minimisation plan) Taking reasonable steps to ensure that nominated supervisors, ECT's/educators and staff follow the Child R Safe Environment and Wellbeing policy and procedures Ensuring the learning environment provided considers appropriate child groupings, sufficient space, and $\sqrt{}$ $\sqrt{}$ includes carefully chosen and well-maintained resources R R and equipment (Regulations 103) (refer to Injury Trauma and Illness Policy) Ensuring racism within the service is identified, R R R R R confronted and not tolerated (refer to Attachment 6) Creating a culturally safe environment and meet the needs of Aboriginal children, young people and their R R R R families 7.
+Strategies are embedded within Leslie Moorhead Pre-School Centre Inc which equip all members to acknowledge and appreciate the strengths of Aboriginal R R R R culture and understand its importance to the wellbeing and safety of Aboriginal children and young people Actively supporting and facilitating the participation and R R R R inclusion within Leslie Moorhead Pre-School Centre Inc by Aboriginal children, young people and their families